-Focus: Data Analysis & Alternative Marker GenesStatus: Project ongoing (2013-2018)More: Aquavalens official
+Focus: Data Analysis & Alternative Marker GenesStatus: Project finished (2013-2018)More: Aquavalens official

 Objective of the EU Seventh Framework Programme (FP7) project Aquavalens is protecting the health of European citizens by improving methods for the detection of pathogens in drinking water and water used in food preparation.
 Mainly in collaboration with partner HZI in Braunschweig (Germany), Ribocon for the main part explores the prospects of next generation sequencing (rRNA gene-based) in the context of the project objectives.
 Furthermore, a prototype data set of an alternative marker gene (gyrB gene) is build and applied for advanced identification of target pathogens.
 The project brings together 39 partners from 13 European countries, including 17 SMEs.

 Focus: Software/Web Server Development & Taxonomic Genome DatabasesStatus: Project finished (2012-2016)More: MaCuMBA official